He is that fallen lance that lies as hurled,

 Email Poem |

-Analysis and Comments on A Soldier
+Comments, Analysis, and Meaning on A Soldier

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A Soldier here.